 We welcome responsible owners who keep their dogs under control.

 In 2018 some large cypress trees were removed from the Churchyard, revealing magnificent views of the AONB towards the Malvern Hills and restoring light to the northern Churchyard.
 As part of this work, guidance from Caring for God’s Acre (CfGA) was followed and a bank mown to encourage a spring wildflower meadow.
 The results were encouraging and support from the Malvern AONB has enabled the creation of a summer wildflower hay meadow for 2019, directly behind the Church.
-To encourage parishioners to enjoy this new space a tree stump will be converted into a sitting and picnic area.

 The Remembrance Garden by the Church porch is maintained by Cradley C.E. primary School Gardening Club